Continue reading for our analysis...

 Therefore, it can provide a wider range of ecological habitats including mountain ranges, woodland, shrublands, and 4,900 miles of coast.

 The Rare Marsican Bear

-There are eight different species of bear and the Marsican bear is a type of brown bear.
+There are eight different species of bear, and the Marsican bear is a type of brown bear.
 Their scientific name is Ursus arctos marsicanus although not everyone accepts them as a separate species.
-They are found only in a specific 5,000 to 8,000 square kilometre area in the Appenine Mountains.
+They are found only in a specific 5,000 to 8,000 square kilometer area in the Appenine Mountains.
 Most of this is in the Abruzzo-Lazio-Molise National Park which was created in 1923 specifically to protect the bears.

 Marsican bears are the rarest bears on earth.
 There are only 50-60 of them alive today.
 Their diet consists mainly of plants and they like apples, pears, prunes, tubers, roots, fungi, and berries although they will also hunt small animals and insects as well.

 They have even been known to take sheep and cattle and this brings them into conflict with the local farmers.

 Marsican bears, also known as Apennine brown bears, are a critically endangered species found only in central Italy.
 They have a lifespan of approximately 20-25 years in the wild.
 However, their longevity can be affected by various factors such as habitat loss and fragmentation, hunting activities, and disease outbreaks.

 The Marsican bear population has been declining rapidly due to human encroachment on their habitats and poaching for body parts that are used in traditional medicine.
 These threats have led to a decrease in genetic diversity among the population, which makes them more susceptible to diseases.